lpar/date/README.md

 # date

+**Deprecated**.
+See https://github.com/lpar/calendar for a replacement.

 Minimal utility functions for working with SQL dates and other date-only dates in Go.

-For example, in PostgreSQL you can use a date.Date value in a struct, and write it to a PostgreSQL column of type DATE without any special work required.